 - Board of Education Policy 3515: Smoking Prohibition

 - NJ State Assembly Bill #422: Locker and other storage facility inspection,

 - Board of Education Policy 5131.6: Drugs, Alcohol, Tobacco – Substance Abuse

 Additional InfoThese forms are optional and should only be returned if you choose to apply.

 - Free and Reduced Lunch Packet (Please complete and return to homeroom teacher if you choose to apply.)

 - Application for Student Accident Insurance (Please complete and return to homeroom teacher if you choose to apply.)

 Hard copies will also be available in the main office.

 Please take some time to review our entire website at your convenience as it is has a wealth of information.

 All students are assigned a locker with a combination lock to secure their school supplies.
 Please note that due to security reasons, only school issued locks may be used on lockers.
 We expect that students will keep the lockers neat and clean.
 Students will be responsible for damages and may be assessed the cost of repair.
 If, however, students find their lockers have been damaged in any way, they should report it to the main office immediately.
 In addition, students will need to keep their locks for their high school years.
 Before they graduate or leave the high school for any other reason, the students must return their locks to us.
 If students lose a lock or do not return a lock, they will be assessed the replacement cost at the time of loss.
-This year’s replacement cost is five dollars.
+This year’s replacement cost is ten dollars.